raccoons-team/ctf/2016-02-20-internetwache-ctf/crypto90/readme.md

 adds padding 0x09 where length is too small (2)
 and xor's this text (3)

-text value of object of class Transaction looks like "TRANSACTION: 1000"
+this text value of object looks like "TRANSACTION: 1000"
 we can see this in below code:

     class Transaction: